Ecological Forestry in the Context of Climate Change Webinar Series

 -

-Klaus Puettman with Oregon State University will discuss the role of wind and fire in western forests as guides to ecological silviculture.
-This presentation will talk about projected changes in climate and disturbance frequency and intensity, managing of complex systems, and old-growth management.
+Klaus Puettman with Oregon State University discusses the roles of wind and fire in western forests, projected changes in climate and disturbance frequency and intensity, and managing for complex systems and old-growth forests.

 -